"Love is bad for conversation; dead love, I mean."

 He smiled.
 It was a sort of vacant smile.
 The smile with which you wait for someone to go away.
 The smile that you give at a door when you are waiting to close it.
 Waiting to be allowed to close it, and held powerless by breeding.

 I've seen the question debated about whether men can "write" women, but I think Woolrich does a powerfully convincing job with Annie Ainsley.

-Of course, people will point out that Woolrich was an unhappy gay man, living a lonely life himself.
-It's easy to see the author's personal circumstances being poured into Murder, Obliquely, with Annie as a surrogate for the author.
+Of course, people will point out that Woolrich was an unhappy man, living a lonely life himself.
+They will see the author's personal circumstances being poured into Murder, Obliquely, with Annie as a surrogate for the author.
 But whatever exactly made it, it makes a great tale based on those classic Cornell Woolrich themes, love and death.